cubewise-code/bedrock-5/README.md

 | `}bedrock.server.logfile.delete`                  | `ExecuteCommand`                |
 | `}bedrock.server.savedataall`                     | `SaveDataAll`                   |

-When these processes are run, they will only log a message indicating that they have been deprecated.
-They will no longer perform their original functionality from TM1 V11.

 # Modified Functions
-Due to the deprecation of certain functions in TM1 v12, the following Bedrock processes have been modified to ensure compatibility with TM1 v12+. **The functionality of these processes has not changed.**
+Due to the deprecation of the above functions in the TM1 Containerized, v12, and PA3 versions of the TM1 Server, the following Bedrock processes have been modified to ensure compatibility with the latest version of Planning Analytics. **The functionality of these processes has not changed.**
 ## Overview
-Changes were primarily due to:
+Changes in the Bedrock processes were primarily due to:
 - Deprecation of `CubeSetLogChanges`.
 - Inability to access the `.rux` file.
 - Deprecation of `ExecuteCommand` when used to delete a file (replaced with `ASCIIDelete`).